1965 Milwaukee Braves season

 It was the thirteenth consecutive winning season for the Braves, who never had a losing season during their time in Milwaukee.
 The final home game was on September 22 and the season's home attendance sank to 555,584.
 The franchise had attempted to move to Atlanta shortly after the 1964 season; it was delayed a year, and the team relocated for the 1966 season.

 The Milwaukee Braves compiled a 1,146-890 won-loss record for a .563 winning percentage in 2,036 games.
 They averaged 88.2 wins per season.

 Milwaukee went four seasons without major league baseball (1966–1969); the expansion Seattle Pilots of the American League played just one season in 1969 and became the Milwaukee Brewers in April 1970.

+After only three seasons, this was the final season to feature names on the back of the uniforms.
+It wouldn't be until 1977 when the names would return this time permanently.